 The following summary is provided solely for your convenience.
 This summary is not intended to be complete.
 You should read the full text and more specific details contained elsewhere in this offering memorandum.
-For a more detailed description of the Additional Notes, see "Description of the Notes."
+For a more detailed description of the Notes, see "Description of the Notes."
 Terms used in this summary and not defined shall have the same meanings given to them in "Description of the Notes."

 Issuer Ronshine China Holdings Limited.
-Additional Notes Offered US\$200,000,000 aggregate principal amount of 10.5% Senior Notes due 2022 (the "Additional Notes"), to be consolidated and form a single series with the US\$300,000,000 10.5% Senior Notes due 2022 issued by the Company on March 1, 2019 (the "Original Notes" and, together with the Additional Notes, the "Notes").
-The terms and conditions for the Additional Notes are the same as those for the Original Notes in all respects except for the issue date and the issue price.
-Offering Price 104.897% of the principal amount of the Additional Notes, plus accrued interest, if any, from (and including) March 1, 2019 to (but excluding) May 6, 2019.
-Original Issue Date March 1, 2019.
-Issue Date of the Additional Notes May 6, 2019.
-Maturity Date March 1, 2022.
-Interest The Notes will bear interest from and including March 1, 2019 (the "Original Issue Date") at the rate of 10.5% per annum, payable semi-annually in arrears.
-Interest Payment Dates March 1 and September 1 of each year, commencing September 1, 2019.
-Ranking of the Notes The Notes are: • general obligations of the Company; • senior in right of payment to any existing and future obligations of the Company expressly subordinated in right of payment to the Notes;
+Notes Offered US\$300,000,000 aggregate principal amount of 8.95% Senior Notes due 2023 (the "Notes").
+Offering Price 100% of the principal amount of the Notes.
+Issue Date July 22, 2019.
+Maturity Date January 22, 2023.
+Interest The Notes will bear interest from and including July 22, 2019 (the "Original Issue Date") at the rate of 8.95% per annum, payable semi-annually in arrear.
+Interest Payment Dates January 22 and July 22 of each year, commencing January 22, 2020.
+Ranking of the Notes The Notes are: • general obligations of the Company; • senior in right of payment to any existing and future obligations of the Company expressly subordinated in right of payment to the Notes; • at least pari passu in right of payment with all other unsecured, unsubordinated Indebtedness of the Company (including the Existing Pari Passu Secured Indebtedness (as defined in the "Description of the Notes")) (subject to any priority rights of such unsecured, unsubordinated Indebtedness pursuant to applicable law);

-- at least pari passu in right of payment with all other unsecured, unsubordinated Indebtedness of the Company (including the Existing Pari Passu Secured Indebtedness (as defined in the "Description of the Notes")) (subject to any priority rights of such unsecured, unsubordinated Indebtedness pursuant to applicable law); - guaranteed by the Subsidiary Guarantors and the JV Subsidiary Guarantors (if any) on a senior basis, subject to the limitations described below under "Description of the Notes-The Subsidiary Guarantees and JV Subsidiary Guarantees" and in "Risk Factors-Risks Relating to the Subsidiary Guarantees, the JV Subsidiary Guarantees and the Collateral;" - effectively subordinated to all existing and future secured obligations (if any) of the Company, the Subsidiary Guarantors and the JV Subsidiary Guarantors, to the extent of the value of the assets serving as security therefor (except for the Collateral); and
+- guaranteed by the Subsidiary Guarantors and the JV Subsidiary Guarantors (if any) on a senior basis, subject to the limitations described below under "Description of the Notes-The Subsidiary Guarantees and JV Subsidiary Guarantees" and in "Risk Factors-Risks Relating to the Subsidiary Guarantees, the JV Subsidiary Guarantees and the Collateral;" - effectively subordinated to all existing and future secured obligations (if any) of the Company, the Subsidiary Guarantors and the JV Subsidiary Guarantors, to the extent of the value of the assets serving as security therefor (except for the Collateral); and